Antigone

 About the author of the graphic novel

-Daniel Chmielewski (1983) is a Polish author of comics and children’s books.
-He has written and illustrated I, Nina – an adaptation of Nobel prize winner Olga Tokarczuk’s novel Anna In in the Catacombs, published in Poland in 2018 and set to be published in the USA by Uncivilized Books in 2021.
-He is the author of the album Voyeurs, illustrated by Marcin Podolec and published in Poland and France, illustrator of the short piece The last novel of James Joyce by Peter Milligan, and co-author, together with psychiatrist Katarzyna Szaulińska, of Murky waves – a comic showing how to cope with depression, given out to teenagers in Poland during special workshops in schools.
-He teaches comic narration in three culture centres in Warsaw, makes storyboards for television and illustrations for sport psychologists to aid them in their work.
+Daniel Chmielewski (1983) is a Polish author of comics and children's books.
+He has written and illustrated I, Nina – an adaptation of Nobel prize winner Olga Tokarczuk's novel Anna In the Catacombs, published in Poland in 2018 and set to be published in the USA by Uncivilized Books in 2021.
+He is the author of the album Voyeur, illustrated by Marcin Podolec and published in Poland and France, illustrator of the short piece The last novel of James Joyce by Peter Milligan, and co-author, together with psychiatrist Katarzyna Szaulińska, of Murky waves – a comic showing how to cope with depression, given out to teenagers in Poland during special workshops in schools.
+He teaches comic narration in three cultural centers in Warsaw, makes storyboards for television and illustrations for sports psychologists to aid them in their work.

 Ministry of Culture of the Republic of Slovenia